-As an expat from Austria living in Amsterdam I thought I’d take on the task to do some research about the peaks of this country known for its unmistakable flatness.
+As an expat from Austria living in Amsterdam, I thought I’d take on the task to do some research about the peaks of this country known for its unmistakable flatness.

 Little hike, anyone?

 Next in line, or rather in size, is the Sint Pietersberg in Maastricht with 171 metres.
 Say whaaat?
-This Altiplano of marl served as stone-pit to excavate raw materials for the production of cement, etc.
+This Altiplano of marl served as a stone pit to excavate raw materials for the production of cement, etc.

 Here comes number three and it’s getting a bit harder to call these Dutch mountains “mountains”.
 The Duivelsberg measures 76 metres (it’s smaller than the Statue of Liberty!!) and is located to the east of Nijmegen.
 Small in size, this hill, however, has a rich history.

-A Roman castle (Mergelp castle) was located there in the Middle Ages, and the Duivelsberg was used as a battleground during WWII, but after some dispute still remained Dutch territory.
+A Roman castle (Mergelp castle) was located there in the Middle Ages, and the Duivelsberg was used as a battleground during WWII, but after some disputes still remained Dutch territory.